-To make sourdough bread involves a lot of different techniques and a long list of things to do.
-Looking at the dough, touching it, waiting for it, streching and folding it and lot of other things.
+Making sourdough bread involves a lot of different techniques and a long list of things to do.
+Looking at the dough, touching it, waiting for it, stretching and folding it, and a lot of other things.
 Sometimes you have other things to do, but you still want a fantastic sourdough bread with a holey crumb and a dark, crispy crust.
 Here is the solution.
-This is my recipe for the worlds easiest sourdough bread.
+This is my recipe for the world’s easiest sourdough bread.

 I love to bake.
 Cakes are fun, but bread… bread is everyday food.
-There isn’t a day in my life where I don’t eat bread.
+A day doesn’t go by, without me eating bread.
 My favorite is sourdough bread.
 The crunch, the tangy and well-developed taste.
 Yum.

 If you are just here for the recipe, you can easily jump to it by pressing this button:Go to recipe

 I’ve loved baking since I was a child

 I’ve been baking since I was nine years old and I found my mother’s blue baking book.
 This is a book that was probably in every home in the 1970s in Denmark.
 One day after school I grabbed the book and followed the recipes.
 I don’t remember what recipe it was, but I do remember my Mom being excited about coming home to something home-baked and possibly less excited about the near-exploded kitchen.

 Since then I’ve baked a myriad of things.
 Layer cakes, bundts, cakes, muffins, and buns for my and my kid’s birthdays.
 Every kind of bread for everyday use.
 The last year I’ve become pretty obsessed with sourdough and I’ve taught myself to make the most delicious bread with just three ingredients (flour, water, and salt).

 You need an active sourdough starter